marcelpetrick/DevNotes/BeenThereSeenThat/20230720_Analyzing_Cpp_applications_for_performance_optimization/README.md

 ## Introduction by the R&D guys from Zeiss
 * Zeiss ZEN als platform
-* data acquistion from the microscope as first step (multichannel, z-stack, panoramo and stitching)
+* data acquisition from the microscope as first step (multichannel, z-stack, panorama and stitching)
 * processing of the images & data
 * descale, denoise, deconvolute
 * dealing with high data loads